The Real Reasons Central Banks Buy Gold (This May Surprise You)

 Vikram Dhawan, a fund manager with the Nippon India Mutual Fund, talked to Money Control about gold and why it continues to be an essential ingredient in every well-diversified investment account.
 As Dhawan points out, investors might be quick to jump on gold’s price decline since March.
 However, Dhawan encourages a slightly longer-term perspective:

-Gold has gone up by almost 70-80% in the last five years and almost doubled from the lows of 2016… [and] still remains undervalued against most front-line assets like equity and other commodities with the exception of steel and silver.
+Gold has gone up by almost 70-80% in the last five years and almost doubled from the lows of 2016… [and] still remains undervalued against most front-line assets… with the exception of steel and silver.

 Dhawan is among many experts who note that gold’s run actually started in 2016.
 As he explains, massive purchases by global central banks played an important role.